streamlink/streamlink/docs/plugin_matrix.rst

 Livestream          Yes     --    Both new and old site supported.
 Mips                Yes     --    Requires rtmpdump with K-S-V patches.
 MLG.tv              Yes     --
-NRK TV              Yes     Yes   Videos may be geo-restricted to Norway.
+NRK TV              Yes     Yes   Streams may be geo-restricted to Norway.
 Picarto             Yes     --
 SpeedRunsLive.com   Yes     --
-SVT Play            Yes     Yes   Videos may be geo-restricted to Sweden.
+SVT Play            Yes     Yes   Streams may be geo-restricted to Sweden.
                                   Also supports Öppet arkiv and SVT Flow.
-TV4 Play            Yes     Yes   Videos may be geo-restricted to Sweden.
+TV4 Play            Yes     Yes   Streams may be geo-restricted to Sweden.
 Twitch/Justin.tv    Yes     Yes   Possible to authenticate for access to
                                   protected streams.
 UStream TV          Yes     Yes
 Veetle.com          Yes     Yes
-Viasat Play         Yes     Yes   Videos may be geo-restricted.
+Viasat Play         Yes     Yes   Streams may be geo-restricted.
 Weeb.tv             Yes     --    Requires rtmpdump with K-S-V patches.
 YouTube             Yes     Yes   The plugin is primarily made for live
                                   streams and may not work on all videos.